 So we hosted another RVE Summit.

 Growing each year by over 100 attendees.
-And 2020 will be our fourth annual RV Entrepreneur Summit.
+This year will be our 5th and final RVE event.

 The RV Entrepreneur Summit is a business conference for RVers.
 The four-day event consists of main stage talks from experienced entrepreneurs, workshops to learn practical business skills, and meet ups led by fellow attendees on the topics that interest them most—from real estate investing to yoga to van life.

-Most of all, the RVE Summit exists to give fellow RVers what we craved so much during our first years on the road.
+But most of all, the RVE Summit exists to give fellow RVers what we craved so much during our first years on the road:

 The three core principles that guide how we run our conference

 Our community of nomadic entrepreneurs is very much a small population of people across the country.